sergiomacedo/scalehpa/README.md

 # Set a minimum number of replicas for the deployment on the default or current namespace
 # This will set the minReplicas to 3 and keep HPA active
-scalehpa deploy foo --replicas=3
+scalehpa deploy foo --replicas=3 scalehpa deploy foo -r 3

+# This will set the maxReplicas to 10 and keep HPA active
+scalehpa deploy foo --maxreplicas=10 scalehpa deploy foo -m 10

+# This will set the minReplicas to 10, maxReplicas to 20 and keep HPA active
+scalehpa deploy foo -r 10 -m 20

 # scale a deployment on the default or current namespace and DISABLE HPA
 # This will create a fixed set of 3 replicas, disabling autoscale